 This is the big question right?
 I sent my in a couple directions.

 You’ve been excited to score fabric at the thrift store right?
 Make someone else’s day- donate it.
+Check for local organizations, schools, even pet shelters may be in need of fabric or supplies and be happy to accept yours.

 I had limited energy for this.
 But I did garage sale some of my stash.
 This was a good way to sell bundles of small cuts.